lockwo/RL-Implementations/README.md

 # Repo organization

 Each algorithm will have its own folder that will be created when my implementation is created.
 The environments folder contains any environments that I have made from scratch.
+I will only upload easily trainable models or contemporary models.
+Due to my neophytic parallel programming skills, the way in which I would train things like DQN involve running many simultaneous game generation programs, storing that information, then training, alternating these batches in 6 hours shifts (that is the maximum job time).
+This requires code modification and aditional work, hence why I do not do it for all.
+I do run all programs and train them briefly, to verify they are (mostly) correct, but the likely ones to have trained models are full dqn, ddpg, ppo, and sac (maybe).

 # Implementations